-We host our user’s data on servers in Iceland because it offers the strongest legal protection for email users that want security and privacy.
+We host our users’ data on servers in Iceland because this offers the strongest legal protection for email users that want security and privacy.
 Here are the reasons why:

 1. Iceland Has No Data Retention Laws for Webmail.
-When you delete an email, it instantly gets deleted and no backups are retained.
-It’s worth noting that the Icelandic Electronic Communications Act 81/2003 requires ISP’s to record and store data for 6 months.
-CTemplar is not an ISP so these data retention laws do not apply.
-ISP’s are only able to detect that you visit our site, the duration of your visit and the data transferred between your computer and our email site.
-ISP’s and CTemplar are NOT able to read your emails.
-You can protect yourself from ISP’s in Iceland and elsewhere by using a VPN.
+When you delete an email, it is instantly deleted and no backups are retained.
+It’s worth noting that the Icelandic Electronic Communications Act 81/2003 requires ISPs to record and store data for 6 months.
+CTemplar is not an ISP, so these data retention laws do not apply to us.
+ISPs are only able to detect that you visit our site, the duration of your visit and the data transferred between your computer and our email site.
+ISPs and CTemplar are NOT able to read your emails.
+You can protect yourself from ISPs in Iceland and elsewhere by using a VPN.

 4. Icelandic Courts & Judges Fight for Privacy.
-CTemplar only shares users data when served with a valid Icelandic court order.
+CTemplar only shares users’ data when served with a valid Icelandic court order.
 Iceland’s commitment to privacy is so strong that most all requests for court orders are denied.
-However, Icelandic will not protect those involved in child pornography.
+However, Icelandic laws will not protect those involved in child pornography.

-5. Outside the 14-Eyes and no MLAT’s.
+5. Outside the 14-Eyes and no MLATs.
 Iceland is not part of the privacy abusing “14-Eyes” coalition of countries.
-Countries included in this group are forced to share their countries citizens private information between all the other 14 countries.
+Countries included in this group are forced to share their citizens’ private information between all the other 14 countries.
 Iceland has no MLAT treaties that can require broad access.

 The CTemplar Team